Porsche 919-18 Hybrid Evo outlaw record car

 Weight without fuel: 849 kg/1872 lb

 Porsche decided to withdraw from the World Endurance Championship after the 2017 season, while the 2018 version of the 919 was already half-way engineered.
 The work done was not thrown away, instead, the car's potential was unleashed and put into test.
-Porsche calls the last evolution of the 919 as Evo, but it would be more appropriate to call it 919 Outlaw as it pumps out 853 kW peak power and therefore is not legal for any racing series.
+Porsche called it 919 Evo, but it would be more appropriate to call it 919 Outlaw as it pumped out 853 kW peak power and therefore was not legal for any racing series.

 On April 9, 2018, the 919 Hybrid Evo established a new track record at Spa-Francorchamps.
 Porsche works driver Neel Jani lapped the 4.35 mile/7.0 km long Belgian GP circuit in 1:41.770.
 Because of the Spa track being so long and fast, it is considered the second most interesting permanent race track in Europe after the Nürburgring Nordschleife.
 The previous Spa record 1:42.553 was set by Lewis Hamilton at the wheel of a Mercedes F1 W07 Hybrid on August 26, 2017.
 At his record run Jani achieved a top speed of 223 mph/359 km/h and an average speed of 152.6 mph/245.61 km/h.
 WOAH!!!
 This is insane!
 Ambient temperature was 11° C/52° F and track temperature was 13° C/55° F (ideal conditions for the record run).